-The applicant is requesting a modification to the recommended 15-foot rear yard setback for Lot 73.
+The applicant is requesting a modification to the recommended 10-foot rear yard setback for Lot 10, where a 7-foot rear yard setback is proposed.
 Section 19.780.060.B. allows front, side, and rear yard setbacks to be modified as part of the PRD permit.
 Staff has prepared the following supplemental justifications in support of the modification:

-- 1) The proposed 11-foot rear yard setback will not be readily perceived, as Lot 73 is located towards the interior of the site. - 2) The reduced rear yard setback constitutes a 7 percent reduction of the required setback.
+- 1) The proposed 7-foot rear yard setback will not be readily seen from the public right-of-way, as Lot 10 is located towards the interior of the site. - 2) No residences will be impacted by the reduced rear yard setback, as Lot 10 is located adjacent to landscaping and approximately 43 feet from the nearest project perimeter property line to the west. - 3) The reduced rear yard setback will accommodate the irregular shape of Lot 10.